aidadatahub/aidadatahub.github.io/about/index.md

 ## Contact
 ### Visiting address

+Follow signs to CMIV.
 Call ahead to be let in.
 Do not go beyond the lobby if you have not received MRI safety training.

 Universitetssjukhuset i Linköping, Main block:
 From Entrance 1 (southern entrance, [map](https://maps.app.goo.gl/cYF2CwUdWxxjXBKMA)): Elevator A, floor 11